pombase/canto/root/docs/md/canto_admin/configuration_file.md

 For interactions, selecting a term is required if and only if this option is set to 1.

+### second_feature_organism_selector
+For interactions, if set the annotation dialog will have a independent organism selector for the second feature of the interaction.
+Defaults to 0 (false).

 ### evidence_codes
 Possible evidence codes (or interaction types) for this annotation type.
 Each evidence code must